-Art therapy is a young discipline that employs artistic aesthetic means to stimulate healing and development potential.
-It incorporates both traditional forms of expression (drawing, painting and sculpting) as well as new media (photography, video, spatial installation/presentation).
-On the basis of a sustainable therapeutic relationship, the patient’s ability to creatively express him/herself is expanded through the processes of visual design applied in the therapy.
-This opens up new space for aesthetically supported development and experience, and facilitates an expanded, more in-depth exploration of disease processes, personal themes and paths towards development.
+Art therapy is a young discipline that uses artistic aesthetic means to stimulate healing and development potential.
+It incorporates both traditional forms of expression (drawing, painting and sculpture) as well as new media (photography, video, spatial installation/presentation).
+On the basis of a sustainable therapeutic relationship, the patient’s ability to creatively express him/herself is expanded through the processes of visual design applied in therapy.
+This opens up a new space for aesthetically supported development and experience, and facilitates an expanded, more in-depth exploration of disease processes, personal themes and paths towards development.

 Watch the video about our programme!